Marketing on Twitch: How to Use Social Gaming to Win Over Millennial Males

-Make your marketing interactive.
 This may be a bit obvious, but employing the unique interactive aspects of Twitch is paramount.
 What’s better than entertaining content?
-Content that you can personally affect while watching.
+Content you can influence while watching.

-Support eSports.
 Electronic sports, or eSports for short, are organized multiplayer video game competitions.
 The notion of playing video games professionally may be met with skepticism, but don’t be fooled — pro gaming is serious business.
-An upcoming tournament for the battle arena game Dota 2 has a prize pool of over $15 million reserved for its competitors.
-The event will stream live to millions of global viewers from the sold out 17,000-seat KeyArena in Seattle.
+An upcoming tournament for the battle arena game Dota 2 has a prize pool of over $26 million reserved for its competitors.
+The event will stream live to millions of global viewers from the sold out ultimate showdown in Shanghai.